aequitas-aod/aequitas-home/docs/source/usecase-s2-disadvantaged-students.rst

 7. Reflecting and documenting the process

 This methodology was tested in a multidisciplinary workshop using the AEQUITAS use case: AI-assisted identification of disadvantaged students.
 The upcoming sections provide a brief overview of the key findings and methodology assessment.
-The full in-depth findings discussion can be found in [ ANNEX NAME] of this report.
+The full in-depth findings discussion can be found in `Appendix B  <https://github.com/aequitas-aod/aequitas-doc/blob/main/usecase-s2-disadvantaged-students/Appendix%20B-Use%20case%20S2%20detailed%20findings.pdf>`_ of this report.

 .. _hr2-method: